microsoft/FluidFramework/packages/dds/SchemaVersioning.md

 ## Deprecating DDS

-We decide to deprecate some DDS by eventually removing it from code base.
-Clients who rely on it will be stuck, and have one of these options:
+Say we decide to deprecate some DDS and eventually remove it from the code base.
+Clients who rely on this DDS will be stuck, and have one of these options:

 1. Stay forever on old versions of Fluid Framework.
 2. Copy DDS code into their repo and continue to support it the way it’s described at the beginning of the document.